aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/smart-markers/_index.md

 type: docs
 weight: 190
 url: /go-cpp/using-smart-markers/
-description: Smartly importing and placing data accoding to the template Excel files with Aspose.Cells library.
+description: Smartly importing and placing data according to the template Excel files with the Aspose.Cells library.
 ---